Holiday rentals in Blyth Bridge

 Charming 1 bed in the heart of the Pentlands

 The perfect place to relax after a day in the hills or the surrounding area.
 The Pentland Cosy nestles at the foot of the Pentland hills regional park.
 A self-contained one-bedroom lodge, the Cosy is tucked away a few metres from waymarked walks.
 Available all year round it’s ideal for walkers and lovers of the great outdoors.
-Bring boots or bikes and head off from your own door.
+Also conveniently located just 9 miles from Edinburgh.
 We’re situated close to the A702 making us a convenient stop over if you’re traveling up or down the country.

 Top guest favourite